delta6626/365-days-of-code/README.md

 - Day 343 ✅: UI enhancements for Vowed
 - Day 344 ✅: Added server-side UTC timestamp to API, integrated it into components, and set up react-scan for performance monitoring
 - Day 345 ✅: Built the countdown logic for Vowed
+- Day 346 ✅: UI enhancements for Vowed

 ## 📌 Notes